Separate versions for the US and for Canada

 this course will help increase your comfort and competence out on the street.

-- More than 3 hours of interactive content incorporating video, descriptive text, photos, graphics, animations, and quizzes.
+- 4 hours of interactive content incorporating video, text, photos, graphics, animations, and quizzes.

-- Learn from the comfort of home, at your own pace.
+- Learn from any location, at your own pace.

 - View it all at once or a bit at a time.

-- Perfect for yourself, or as a gift for a friend of family member.
+- Perfect for yourself, or as a gift for a friend or family member.

 Valuable for experienced riders, as well as beginners.